What is the best way to celebrate twin birthdays? How can you help each twin feel special?

 Even though it would be easier to have just one joint party, one cake, one birthday song, one shared present, one of everything, it’s not the ideal situation for your twins who will already be sharing most things in life.
 Their birthday should be a special opportunity where you are able to provide for each of them individually.

-Here are a few ideas to help your twins celebrate a birthday so that each of them feels special:
+While I feel that the twins’ first birthday can be handled differently, here are a few ideas to help your twins celebrate a birthday so that each of them feels special:

 Twin Birthday Cakes